burlachenkok/burtorch/README_1_MIN_TOOLS.md

 ### Prepare Python and Conda Environment

-BurTorch do not use Python at all, however baselines use it.
-If you don't have the Conda package and environment manager you can install them via the following steps for Linux OS:
+BurTorch does not use Python at all.
+However, baselines use it.
+If you don't have the Conda package and environment manager, you can install them via the following steps for Linux OS:

 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh